bmattblake/Cypher-Keylogger/README.md

 ```
 smtplib.SMTPAuthenticationError: (535, b'5.7.8 Username and Password not accepted.
 Learn more at\n5.7.8  https://support.google.com/mail/?p=BadCredentials k125-20020a37a183000000b005f170f7e497sm4061876qke.47 - gsmtp')
 ```
+Make sure that you have entered the corrected login creditials.

-You may have to allow less secure apps to access your google account.
+If the problem persists, you may have to allow less secure apps to access your google account.

 - More information here: https://support.google.com/accounts/answer/6010255.
 - ***DO NOT DISABLE THIS FEATURE ON YOUR PERSONAL GMAIL ACCOUNT***.
 Disabling this security feature will make your google account more vulnerable to attacks.